ShubhamRK96/Ascent-Task/README.md

 # Ascent-Task
-An simple project to perform the CURD operation using dummy data
+An project to perform the CURD operation using dummy data

 Steps to run project: